Last Updated on July 19, 2021 by Jeremy

 For some this may make a pizza, but for others this is a non-issue- we're simply including the caveat for those out there who are crust aficionados.
 You know who you are.

 Overall, V3 Pizza offers some fairly solid flatbread creations in downtown Pittsburgh with large portions and cheap prices.
 As far as dining is concerned, those are two things we always can use more of.
 When it is in pizza form, even better.

-V3 Pizza has two locations in Pittsburgh- one at 11 Fifth Avenue Downtown and a second at 4500 Butler Street in Lawrenceville.
-We visited the downtown location for this review and were guests of V3 Pizza.
+V3 Pizza is located at 4500 Butler Street in Lawrenceville.
+We visited the former downtown location for this review and were guests of V3 Pizza.
 As always, all opinions are our own.